Embed This Data

 - FDI Inflow:

-Brazil’s average tariff rate is 7.9 percent.
-Brazilians are not allowed to import used clothing or cars.
-Foreign investment in several sectors of the economy is limited by the government.
-Banking and capital markets are increasingly diversified and growing.
-However, the role of the state in credit markets has also steadily expanded, and public banks now account for 50 percent of total loans to the private sector.
+Brazil’s average tariff rate is 7.8 percent.
+Brazilians may not import used consumer goods like cars and clothing.
+Government procurement policies favor domestic companies.
+Foreign investment in agricultural land is restricted.
+Brazil has the region’s largest financial services market.
+The state’s role in credit markets has grown since 2008, and public banks now account for over 50 percent of loans to the private sector.